 This course is suitable for anyone within an organisation and will assist the attendees in improving their working practices and increasing business performance.
 Whether on the shop floor or in head office, everyone could benefit from the principles within this training.

 Essentially, Reflective Practice is a method of assessing our own thoughts and actions, for the purpose of personal learning and development.
 Reflective Practice is a very adaptable process.
 It is a set of ideas that can be used alongside many other concepts for training, learning, personal development, and self-improvement.
-Reflective Practice is mainly concerned with self-development as it enables future personal growth.
+Reflective Practice is mainly concerned with self-development, as it enables future personal growth.

 The process of Reflective Practice has many advantages.
-It means, as a professional, you are keeping up to date with latest thinking and methodologies.
+It means, as a professional, you are keeping up to date with the latest thinking and methodologies.
 Reflection also helps to develop emotional intelligence, particularly if we reflect on feelings, reactions and behaviours.
 Finally, reflection is the key to improvement.

 - Self-Assessment – A questionnaire with discussion review to help participants identify their current thinking towards reflective practice and its implementation.